-In the water treatment and utilities sectors, steel has long been the go-to material for raised walkways, platforms, trench covers, and access structures.
+In the water treatment and utilities sectors, steel has long been the go-to material for raised walkways, platforms, trench covers and access structures.
 Its strength and familiarity make it a natural choice.
 However, the growing demands for corrosion resistance, safety, sustainability, and reduced maintenance mean traditional materials like steel are no longer the most practical or cost-effective option.

 Enter d² Glass Reinforced Polymer (GRP) Profiles and Grating — our advanced composite solutions designed to outperform steel in the harshest environments, while helping the industry meet sustainability targets.